Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Overwritten by applications

-In reality, preserving original records frequently becomes important shortly after allegations arise.
+People sometimes assume screenshots will always remain available.
+In reality, preserving original records may become important shortly after allegations arise.

-A criminal defense attorney in Cleveland may seek to preserve evidence before it becomes unavailable or difficult to obtain.
+A criminal defense attorney in Cleveland may seek to preserve relevant evidence before it becomes unavailable or difficult to obtain.

 Can Screenshots Help the Defense?